 An appropriately robust risk control self-assessment process, including processes to remediate identified gaps or weaknesses.

-Market Participants should have practices in place to limit, monitor and control the risks related to their Precious Metals market trading activity.

 GCRM Principle 6 – Market Participants should have processes in place to independently review the effectiveness of and adherence to the risk management and compliance framework

-ndependent review should be performed regularly, with any review findings recorded and corrective action tracked.
+Independent reviews.
+Review findings recorded and corrective action tracked.
+Market Participants should undertake regular independent reviews of their risk management and compliance frameworks, and record and track corrective action of any findings.

-All material risk related to the market activities should be covered using an appropriate assessment methodology.
+All material risk related to the market activities should be covered in the independent review using an appropriate assessment methodology.

 The individual or team carrying out the review should be given the necessary mandate and support, including adequate staff with requisite experience or expertise.